Last Updated on

 6. Helps Prevent Diabetes and Obesity

 Vitamins and minerals in milk keep your child’s metabolism running efficiently, thereby allowing their bodies to control the breakdown of sugars.
 This reduces the likelihood of diabetes as well as obesity.

 Research has shown that regular consumption of milk reduces the risks of developing colon cancer and heart disease.
 Antioxidants like selenium, zinc and Vitamin E promote your child’s immunity, allowing them to ward off infections.
 Nutrients such as omega-3 fatty acids can control inflammation.

-Which Is the Best Type of Milk for Kids?
+The Best Type of Milk for Kids

 Ways to Have Milk in Your Child’s Diet